arashKhanDeveloper/ML-Naive-Bayes-Social-Network-Ads/README.md

 ## Tutorial Project

+- This project was created while following online courses and tutorials.
-Machine Learning project using Naive Bayes for Social Network Ads prediction with data preprocessing, feature scaling, and model evaluation.
+- Machine Learning project using Naive Bayes for Social Network Ads prediction with data preprocessing, feature scaling, and model evaluation.

 ## Features